 - clinical development and testing;

 - manufacturing;

 - labeling;

 - storage;

 - record keeping;

-- · promotion and marketing; and
+- promotion and marketing; and

 - importing and exporting.

 In the United States, the FDA regulates pharmaceutical products under the Federal Food, Drug, and Cosmetic Act and other laws, including, in the case of biologics, the Public Health Service Act.
 At the present time, we believe many of our product candidates (including gevokizumab, XMetA, XMetD, XMetS and XOMA 3AB) will be regulated by the FDA as biologics and some of our product candidates will be regulated by the FDA as drugs.
 Initiation of clinical trials requires approval by health authorities.
 Clinical trials involve the administration of the investigational new drug to healthy volunteers or to patients under the supervision of a qualified principal investigator.
 Clinical trials must be conducted in accordance with FDA and International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use Good Clinical Practices and the European Clinical Trials Directive under protocols that detail the objectives of the study, the parameters to be used to monitor safety and the efficacy criteria to be evaluated.
 Other national, foreign and local regulations also may apply.
-The developer of the drug must provide information relating to the characterization and controls of the product before administration to the patient and during the conduct of the trial.
+The developer of the drug must provide information relating to the characterization and controls of the product before administration to the patients participating in the clinical trials.
+This requires developing approved assays of the product to test before administration to the patient and during the conduct of the trial.
 In addition, developers of pharmaceutical products must provide periodic data regarding clinical trials to the FDA and other health authorities, and these health authorities may issue a clinical hold upon a trial if they do not believe, or cannot confirm, that the trial can be conducted without unreasonable risk to the trial participants.
 We cannot assure you that U.S. and foreign health authorities will not issue a clinical hold with respect to any of our clinical trials in the future.

-The results of the preclinical studies and clinical testing, together with chemistry, manufacturing and controls information, are submitted to the FDA and other health authorities in the form of an NDA for a drug, and in the form of a Biologic License Application ("BLA") for a biological product, requesting approval to commence commercial sales.
+The results of the preclinical studies and clinical testing, together with chemistry, manufacturing and controls information, are submitted to the FDA and other health authorities in the form of a NDA for a drug, and in the form of a Biologic License Application ("BLA") for a biological product, requesting approval to commence commercial sales.
 In responding to an NDA or BLA, the FDA or foreign health authorities may grant marketing approvals, request additional information or further research, or deny the application if it determines the application does not satisfy its regulatory approval criteria.
 Regulatory approval of an NDA, BLA, or supplement never is guaranteed, the approval process can take several years, is extremely expensive and can vary substantially based upon the type, complexity, and novelty of the products involved, as well as the target indications.
 FDA regulations and policies permit applicants to request accelerated or priority review pathways for products intended to treat certain serious or life-threatening illnesses in certain circumstances.
 If granted by the FDA, these review pathways can provide a shortened timeline to commercialize the product, although the shortened review timeline is often accompanied with additional post-market requirements.
-Although we may pursue the FDA's accelerated or priority review of any of our applications, we may not ultimately be able to obtain approval of ur application in a timely fashion or at all.
+Although we may pursue the FDA's accelerated or priority review programs, we cannot guarantee the FDA will permit us to utilize these pathways or the FDA's review of our application in a timely fashion or at all.
 The FDA and foreign health authorities have substantial discretion in the drug and biologics approval processes.
 Despite the time and expense incurred, failure can occur at any stage, and we could encounter problems that cause us to abandon clinical trials or to repeat or perform additional preclinical, clinical or manufacturing-related studies.